MK8DX 150cc Lounge Official Ruleset

 If you would like a specific nickname for the scoreboard and Discord server, you can ask for that too.

-If you already have a rank and would like to change your name, you can request nickname changes by creating a support ticket.
+If you already have a rank and would like to change your name, you can request nickname changes in #name-change-request.

 Players can change their lounge nickname once every 60 days; nicknames cannot be reverted during the 60 day period between changes.

 - Nicknames may only contain letters (at least one), numbers, spaces, periods/full stops, hyphens or underscores.